duyquangbui99/Support-Chatbot/README.md

 - **Prompt Responses**: The chatbot quickly responds to common questions, such as business hours, location, services, and appointments, based on predefined rules.

-- **Suggested Questions**: The chatbot offers a list of suggested questions to guide you and help you initiate conversations.
+- **Suggested Questions**: The chatbot offers a list of suggested questions to guide you and help you initiate conversations..

 ## Technologies Used